Leonardo-Robot-PostRock/Leonardo-Robot-PostRock/README.md

 About Me:
 --------------
 I am a passionate 29-year-old programmer who simply loves diving into the world of coding.
-My journey started with JavaScript, a language that truly captured my heart with its versatility and ability to bring life to web applications.
+I began my programming journey with Java, and then I studied JavaScript, developing a strong affinity for that language due to its versatility and ability to bring life to web applications.
 However, my curiosity knows no bounds, and I find myself equally drawn to Python, which I plan to explore further in the future.

 ## Technologies and Tools